Sergeantsville Inn: A NJ Restaurant Review

 Liquor: Full bar service with a good selection of reasonably priced craft beers, wines, and specialty cocktails.

-The Sergeantsville Inn is a rustic romantic inn offering fireside dining in a historic 1700's stone building.
-The inn, which once hosted George Washington had once been a pelt-trading center and feed store
+The Sergeantsville Inn is a rustic, romantic inn offering fireside dining in a historic stone building from the 1700s.
+The inn, which once hosted George Washington, was a pelt-trading center and feed store.

-The restaurant with seating for 150 is rustic and cozy with exposed stone walls, beams, softly lit gas lamps, white tablecloths, and dark mahogany rafters.
+The restaurant, with a seating of 150, is rustic and cozy, with exposed stone walls, beams, softly lit gas lamps, white tablecloths, and dark mahogany rafters.

-The original downstairs dining rooms: The Library, the Icehouse, and the Wyeth Room are still using the original fireplaces.
-The small bar area is attractive, warm, cozy, and lively without tvs.
-The Tavern bar serves cocktails as well as small plates and high-end bar food.
+The original downstairs dining rooms—the Library, the Icehouse, and the Wyeth Room—still use the original fireplaces.
+The small bar area is attractive, warm, cozy, and lively without TVs.
+The Tavern bar serves cocktails, small plates, and high-end bar food.
 They have added dining rooms upstairs with an open view of the downstairs.

 Chef Brunina is a graduate of the Culinary Institute of America and later honed his culinary skills at some of the most prestigious restaurants in the country including the Greenbrier in White Sulphur Springs, West Virginia, The Little Nell in Aspen, Colorado, and the 3 Michelin Star The Inn At Little Washington in Washington, Virginia, The Ryland Inn in NJ, and before The Sergeantsville Inn, was Executive Chef at The Hudson House in Jersey City, NJ.

 The seasonal changing menu offers a limited selection of pasta, meat, and seafood items.
-Many of the entre items are sourced from local NJ farms that feature humanely raised natural free-range meats and poultry, without antibiotics and hormones, including River Bend Farms, Griggstown Farm, Roaming Acres, and others.
+Many of the entree items are sourced from local NJ farms that feature humanely raised natural, free-range meats and poultry, without antibiotics and hormones, including River Bend Farms, Griggstown Farm, Roaming Acres, and others.

 During the warmer months, there is outdoor dining on the patio.